abhirajadhikary06/global_disaster_network/README.md

 ---

-The Global Alert Network is committed to making the world a safer place by empowering communities with the tools they need to face natural disasters.
+The Global Disaster Network is committed to making the world a safer place by empowering communities with the tools they need to face natural disasters.
 Join us in building a more resilient future! 🌍